-Town of Chester LB-SL - Local Busine ess Sugar Loaf District Uses Requiring Site Plan Approval.
+Uses Requiring Site Plan Approval.
 Accessory uses Bed & breakfast per §98-29 and Bed & breakfast inn as per §98-29.
-Two-family dwelling, not to exceed a total of two dwelling units per lot.
-Day-care centers and nursery schools per §98-29.
-Customary accessory buildings, including swimming and wading pools not operated for gain, private garage, storage building or carport for a permitted single-family dwelling.
-Customary home occupations, including (a) family day-care home; (b) group 4.
+Two-family dwelling, not to exceed a total of two dwelling 1.
+Customary accessory buildings, including swimming and wading pools not operated for gain, private garage, storage building units per lot. ^{2,3} or carport for a permitted single-family dwelling.
+3. Day-care centers and nursery schools per §98-29.
+2. Customary home occupations, including (a) family day-care home; (b) group 4.
 Office buildings for business and professional use. family day-care home, per §98-29H(2)(a) only for a permitted single-family 5.
 School - Art, Dancing, Theater and/or Music.
 Schools of Special Instruction dwelling.
-3. Customary accessory uses parking and loading areas pursuant to \$98-22 and 6.
-Restaurants. signs pursuant to §98-21.
-7. Retail stores.
-4. Keeping of not more than a total of five dogs or cats over six months or age or 8.
-Banks. two or more domestic animals.
+3. Customary accessory uses parking and 6.
+Restaurants. loading areas pursuant to §98-22 and signs pursuant to §98-21.
+4. Keeping of not more than a total of five 7.
+Retail stores.
+4. Reeping of not more than a total of not dogs or cats over six months or age of two or more domestic animals.
+8. Banks. two of more domestic animals.
 9. Personal service stores.
-Service establishments furnishing services other than of personal nature, but excluding the services and repair of motor vehicles and excluding gas stations.
+10. Service establishments furnishing services other than of personal nature, but excluding the services and repair of motor vehicles and excluding gas stations.
 11. Manufacturing, assembling, converting, altering, finishing, cleaning, or other processing of products by artisans or craft people for retail sale on premises, per §98-29.
 12. Auction houses and antique shops.
 13. Mixed use.
 14. Theaters.
 15. Public utility structures and rights-of-way per §98-29.
 16. Small-scale solar energy system per §98-40 D and subject to architectural review pursuant to §98-28 of the Town Code.